duybao901/duybao901/readme.md

 <h1 align="center">Hi , I'm Duy <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 📧 Contact: duycarry123@gmail.com
 ## I'm a Front End Developer 🚀 I often feel that all I can see are winding roads.
-Still, believing that they do lead to the destination, I will continue to sing
+Still, believing that they do lead to the destination, I will continue to code

 ## 💻 Languages and Tools: